tonyhristov/Software-Engineering-at-SoftUni/README.md

 Information about overall program
 ```
 The studying program of the Software University is a combination of programming courses,
-entirely focused on gaining in depth knowledge of fundamentals of programming, developing
+entirely focused on gaining in-depth knowledge of fundamentals of programming, developing
-logical and algorithmic thinking, as well as acquiring of practical skills to work with the
+logical and algorithmic thinking, as well as acquiring practical skills to work with the
 latest software technologies.

-The schedule provides a choice of 4 professions focused on C#, Java, JavaScript and PHP
+The schedule provides a choice of 4 professions focused on C#, Java, JavaScript, and PHP
 technologies, each profession includes modules lasting 4 months and each module combines
 2 or 3 courses.
-The lessons in the courses are divided into lectures and exercises, each
+The lessons in the courses are divided into lectures and exercises,
-course ends with a practical and theoretical exam.
+each course ends with a practical and theoretical exam.
 ```

 ## Courses